-Awardees will be featured on the NCKRI website and annual report, and will be required to provide a conceptual summary and a figure of their proposed research for the NCKRI website and report before any funds are disbursed.
+Awardees will be featured on the NCKRI website and annual report, and will be asked to provide a conceptual summary and a figure of their proposed research for the NCKRI website and report once they are selected for funding.

-A final report will be due to NCKRI after one year (2-3 pages, 2-3 figures), including a list of any presentations and publications resulting from the research.
-Reports will be archived on the NCKRI website, summarized in the NCKRI annual report, and possibly published as part of NCKRI's Report of Investigation series.
+At the end of the project, NCKRI requests that the student provides a short report (approximately 2-3 pages, 2-3 figures) and list any presentations and publications resulting from the research.
+With the permission of the student, reports will be archived on the NCKRI website, summarized in the NCKRI annual report, and possibly published as part of NCKRI's Report of Investigation series.